mautic/developer-documentation-new/docs/plugins/integrations/index.rst

    sync

 Each Integration provides its unique name as registered with Mautic, an icon, and a display name.
-When an Integration is registered, the Integration helper classes manages the ``\Mautic\PluginBundle\Entity\Integration`` object through ``\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface``.
-It handles decryption and encryption of the Integration's API keys so the implementing code never has to.
+When an Integration registers, the Integration helper classes manage the ``\Mautic\PluginBundle\Entity\Integration`` object through ``\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface``.
+It handles decryption and encryption of the Integration's API keys, so the implementing code never has to.

 ----